nickl111/beerlogger/readme.md

 Now you should now have a service on your pi logging constantly to a sqlite database and producing pretty graphs at http://[yourpiip]:8336/.
 It is pretty much fire and forget, but don't forget your data is on the pi, not in the cloud.
 If you reclaim the pi for something else and want to keep the data you will need to move it (/usr/share/beerlog by default).
 ### LEDs
 After a little dance on start up the green led should be on when the service is running (it's enabled on boot by default so this should be always and systemd should recover it if something unexpected happens).
 It will unflash every minute when a temperature reading is taken.
 The orange LED flashes whenever a bloop is detected.
 The red LED will only come on if an error is detected.
-The first step in troubleshooting this is to turn it off and then on again.
+Your first (and hopefully only) step in troubleshooting this is to turn it off and then on again.
+Restarting the service/loosing power will not affect the data other than missing a few readings.

+### Web Interface
+To follow when I've written it...

 ## Implementation Details
 The bloop counter is a simple incrementer and will reset to 0 every time the service restarts.
 If you're reading the output from the db directly you need to look at the difference between readings rather than the absolute value (and obviously extrapolate when the reading is less than the previous one).

 There is a rate limit on the counter that will stop it counting more than 2 per second.
 You can change this in the config file if you think this is too low.
-This was introduced to limit the interference from accidental knocks and the like.
-I found, probably because of my terrible soldering, that putting my fingers near the sensors was enough to trigger it hundreds of times per second.
+This was introduced to limit the data pollution from accidental knocks and the like.
+I found, probably because of my terrible soldering, that putting my fingers near the sensor was enough to trigger it hundreds of times per second.

 ## Braubot

 Schema and board layout to follow.
-Details to follow...

 ## Acknowledgments
-I borrowed part of the circuit design for the piezo sensors from here: https://scienceprog.com/thoughts-on-interfacing-piezo-vibration-sensor/
+- I borrowed part of the circuit design for the piezo sensors from here: https://scienceprog.com/thoughts-on-interfacing-piezo-vibration-sensor/
-I borrowed the idea of counting airlock bloops from Speidels themselves.
-Their Garspundsmobil is basically the same thing (though note I've not actually seen one so I don't know how it actually works internally.
+- I borrowed the idea of counting airlock bloops from Speidels themselves.
+Their [GÄRSPUNDmobil](https://www.speidels-braumeister.de/en/braumeister/gaerspundmobil-and-gaermeister-control.html) is basically the same thing (though note I've not actually seen one so I don't know how it actually works internally.
 And I would have just bought one if they were €50 instead of €150).

 ## Known Issues
 - Using apache is overkill